MicrosoftDocs/azure-docs/articles/spring-apps/quickstart-provision-standard-consumption-app-environment-with-virtual-network.md

 ## Prerequisites

 - An Azure subscription.
-If you don't have a subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have a subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
-- (Optional) [Azure CLI](/cli/azure/install-azure-cli) version 2.45.0 or higher.
+- (Optional) [Azure CLI](/cli/azure/install-azure-cli).
+Version 2.45.0 or greater.
+Use the following command to install the Azure Spring Apps extension: `az extension add --name spring`

 ## Create an Azure Spring Apps instance in an Azure Container Apps environment

 Use the following steps to create an Azure Spring Apps instance in an Azure Container Apps environment with a virtual network.

+> [!IMPORTANT]
+>
+> The Consumption workload profile has a pay-as-you-go billing model, with no starting cost.
+You are billed for the dedicated workload profile based on the provisioned provisioned.
+For more information, see [Workload profiles definition](../container-apps/workload-profiles-overview.md) and [Azure Spring Apps pricing](https://azure.microsoft.com/pricing/details/spring-apps/).

 ### [Azure portal](#tab/Azure-portal)